Canon 5D Mark III vs Nikon D7500

 Review summary: Canon 5D Mark III vs Nikon D7500

 So how do things add up?
 Is there a clear favorite between the Canon 5D Mark III and the Nikon D7500?
-The listing below highlights the relative strengths of the two models.
+Which camera is better?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).